DeveshBadoni/odin-recipes/README.md

 first project on odin for learning to use html

 I am currently learning how to use git and basics of html and seeking how it all should be done

+I made a simple webpage that had listed different types od Indian cuisine and how they are